hammamimed/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

        * - regenerating
          - A request has been made to regenerate a certificate but it has not yet been generated.
        * - restricted
-         - ``userprofile.allow_certificate`` is false: the student is on the restricted embargo list.
+         - No longer used. **History**: Specified when ``userprofile.allow_certificate`` was set to false: to indicate that the student was on the restricted embargo list.
        * - unavailable
          - No entry, typically because the student has not yet been graded for certificate generation.